-There are many reasons for this discrepancy.
-But, traditional hiring practices that consider education and degrees as a predictor of success are proving to be a big obstacle for companies seeking to hire talent.
-Skills-based hiring is the best alternative — and an approach that more and more recruiters are relying on to close skill gaps and retain employees.
-Here’s how it works.
+There are many reasons for this discrepancy, but traditional hiring practices that consider education and degrees as a predictor of success are proving to be a big obstacle for companies seeking to recruit top talent.

 What is skills-based hiring?

 In a typical hiring process, screening tools and tactics look for keywords on an application to verify if the candidate is suitable for the role.
-These screening practices seek to ensure the candidate is the “right fit”, using education or degree as a proxy for talent.
+In theory, these screening practices seek to ensure the candidate is the “right fit”, using an applicant’s education or degree as a proxy for talent.

 However, this approach to hiring can be misleading for a variety of reasons.
-First, resumes are unreliable at best, since many candidates may inflate their experience or outright lie.
-And second, a degree doesn’t necessarily tell you if a candidate is capable of performing well.
+Firstly, resumes are unreliable at best, since many candidates may inflate their experience or outright lie.

 Why more companies are implementing skills-based hiring processes